 Well, the person who draws up the Trust is known as the settlor.

-The people who administer the Trust are referred to as the trustees3.
+The people who administer the Trust are referred to as the trustees.
 They have the same authority a person would have to purchase, sell and invest their estate.
-It’s also the trustees’ responsibility to run the trust fund and manage it’s assets responsibly.
+It’s also the trustees’ responsibility to run the trust fund and manage its assets responsibly.